 This is actually a spectrum of mood disorders with Bipolar 1 at one end and depression at the other.
-Thus, one can be only slightly bipolar and lie outside the definitions in the DSM-IV but still suffer and need treatment.
+Thus, one can be only slightly bipolar and lie outside the definitions in the DSM but still suffer and need treatment.
 This kind of sub-clinical bipolar is sometimes known as soft bipolar.

 We further explore the history of bipolar disorder in our webpage on the discovery of bipolar disorder.